This article introduces you to :xRecovery Disaster Recovery with a brief exercise in acquiring secured offline :Recover content.

-- The ArchiveKey you download as part of the procedure
+- An ArchiveKey you download as part of this procedure

 - The :xRecovery Archive files that are encoded for offline access

-- The ArchiveIV you normally receive with authenticated voice communication
+- An ArchiveIV* you receive through authenticated voice communication

 For guidance, suggestions, and further insight, submit questions to our Support team or work through your Authorized :xRecovery Points of Contact who coordinate these activities when executing :xRecovery procedures with Licensed software.

 USE THIS PROCEDURE FOR PROOF OF CONCEPT PURPOSES ONLY: DO NOT CARRY OUT THESE PROCEEDINGS IF YOUR TRIAL ACCOUNT HOLDS PRODUCTION DATA OR CONTENT YOU INTEND TO USE LONG-TERM.

 * The ArchiveIV is short for Archive Initialization Vector, and it is required to, "unlock" an :xRecovery Archive delivered via Internet download or some form of managed media.

 Submit a Request for your Offline Archives

 STEP 1: Log In to your Org1_Admin SSProtect Profile.

 STEP 2: Right-click the SSProtect icon in the notification tray and from the resulting context menu choose Offline Archives: